 Basic Trigonometric functions are concerned with functions of angles, and how they relate to periodic phenomena.
 Periodic phenomena can be described with mathematical formulas that are defined on the unit circle, which is a circle with radius of one unit.

-Choose at least one of the following 3 sites on trigonometry, and comment using the form below, or any e-mail product.
-If you do not use the form, send your assignments via e-mail to firstname.lastname@example.org.
+choose at least one of the following 3 sites on trigonometry, and comment using the form at the bottom of the page.

 VIDEO: Basic Trigonometry